 Your lawn and garden should be a source of pride and beauty.
 You don’t need to spend lots of money on expensive fertilizers and herbicides, or fancy lawn furniture and ornaments.
 A little common sense and thought can go a long way to making your lawn and garden a much better place.

-Weeding your flower beds and vegetable garden is a lot easier with one of the gardening stools we reviewed for you.
+Weeding your flower beds and vegetable garden is a lot easier with this gardening stool or one of the others we reviewed for you.
 With or without wheels it will make it a lot less easier on your knees and back

 I hope you liked our easy gardening tips for seniors and how to save money on gardening and your lawn.
 If you have any tips feel free to share them with us.